ACM40960/projects-DataForge-team/README.md

 (architecture), MU and 000660.KS / SK Hynix (memory), AVGO (networking silicon), TSM (fabrication).
 Daily closes, 2019 to 2026.

+The reason why AI semiconductor stocks are selected is that they have been identified as the highest volatile class of equities in the present cycle.
+The cycles of demand for GPU and memory shortages, along with earning surprises, result in volatility that is hard for regular statistical models to capture.
+Both ARM and SMCI stocks have a daily return standard deviation of 4.80%, which is more than twice of TSM’s 2.36%.
+The value of excess kurtosis is 17.21% in the case of ARM.

+Volatility is precisely the key.
+A good hybrid design should be easier to prove where this degree of volatility exists within the series, and harder to falsify, since any flat or inactive forecast gets punished right away.

 ---

 ## Methodology